Skip to content

 tags

-Use tags to configure the agent.
+Use tags to configure the runner.
+Variables can be used to specify tags.

 Keyword type: Job keyword.